Discover more from Football Archaeology

 Amos Alonzo Stagg was an early advocate of adding numbers to player uniforms since he believed numbers would help fans follow the game, and Ol' Lonnie planned to add them to Chicago's uniforms in 1900.
 However, he chose not to since he anticipated having a weak team that season.
 Like many coaches, Stagg saw numbering as a competitive disadvantage since opposing scouts and players could more easily identify his top players, plays, and shifts.
 Other coaches opposed numbering players believing it promoted individualism over team play.

 The first football teams to wear jersey numbers in a game were Drake and Iowa State when they did so on Thanksgiving Day in 1905.
 With temporary numbers painted on canvas shields sewn on the backs of their jerseys, Drake wore numbers between 1 and 25, while Iowa State wore numbers between 26 and 50.
-(The first sports teams to wear uniform numbers were rugby teams in New Zealand and Australia in the late 1890s.)
+(Rugby teams in New Zealand and Australia in the late 1890s were the first sports teams to wear uniform numbers.)

 Minnesota's coach, H. L. Williams, a pioneer of pre-snap shifts, sent his boys onto the gridiron numberless until 1921, when an updated conference rule required their use.
 But Williams had one last trick up his sleeve or, rather, a trick on the back of his players' jerseys.
 For their season opener against Northwestern, Williams sent his Gophers onto the field wearing four-digit numbers, making it difficult for the Wildcat players and coaches to track Minnesota's shifts.

-The NCAA recommended the use of numbered jerseys in 1920, and the practice soon became nearly universal.
+The NCAA recommended using numbered jerseys in 1920, and the practice soon became nearly universal.
 Still, every party has a pooper, and Furman's coach, Dad Amis, claimed that title in 1929.
 Following in H. L. Williams' footsteps, Amis had the Paladins wear Roman numerals rather than Arabic numerals for their game against Erksine.

 As we know, football coaches like structure, and some considered the numbering requirement inadequate because players could wear any number regardless of their position.
 But Austy Tate had a better idea for his 1930 Lehigh team, dressing his Engineers in alphanumeric combinations such as A1, B7, E2, and F7.
 One image from the season shows a player wearing 5C, reversing the letter-numeral order of his teammates.